State Representation Learning from Demonstration: Related Work

-In another perspective, the learning from demonstrations literature typically focuses on learning from a few examples and generalizing from those demonstrations, for example by learning a parameterized policy using control-theoretic methods~\cite{pastor2009learning} or RL-based approaches~\cite{kober2012reinforcement}.
-Although those methods typically assume prior knowledge of a compact representation of the robot and environment, some of them directly learn and generalize from visual input~\cite{finn2017one} and do learn a state representation.
+In another perspective, the learning from demonstration literature typically focuses on learning from a few examples and generalizing from those demonstrations, for example by learning a parameterized policy using control-theoretic methods~\citep{pastor2009learning} or RL-based approaches~\citep{kober2012reinforcement}.
+Although those methods typically assume prior knowledge of a compact representation of the robot and environment, some of them directly learn and generalize from visual input~\citep{finn2017one} and do learn a state representation.
 However, the goal is not to reuse that representation to learn new skills but to produce end-to-end visuomotor policies generalizing the demonstrated behaviors in a given task space.

-Several works have also proposed using demonstrations to improve regular deep RL techniques~\cite{vevcerik2017leveraging,nair2018overcoming}, but the goal is mostly to improve exploration in environments with sparse rewards.
+Several works have also proposed using demonstrations to improve regular deep RL techniques~\citep{vevcerik2017DDPGfD,nair2018overcoming}, but the goal is mostly to improve exploration in environments with sparse rewards.
 Those works do not directly address the problem of state representation learning.